cedardb/docs/content/example_datasets/job.md

 ```

 {{< callout type="info" >}}
-The compressed tarball to download is about 1.2&nbsp;GB, which decompresses to about 3.7&nbsp;GB.
+The compressed tarball is about 1.2&nbsp;GB to download, which decompresses to about 3.7&nbsp;GB.
 {{< /callout >}}

 ### Import the schema to CedarDB